 Pam has written this book and recorded this seminar in such a way that you will be able to follow the content.
 However, before you dig into this rather detailed material, Pam recommends that you read her earlier book, Becoming Verbal With Childhood Apraxia.

 Apraxia Uncovered is:

-- Available for optional 0.35 ASHA CEUs (see details below)
+- Also available: optional 0.35 ASHA CEUs (see details below)